 - Important tip: Take advantage of the lower-priced time of year to upgrade any rotting posts to pressure-treated posts (rather than cedar) as they will last longer than any other wood post you could use.
 Cedar works fine for fence boards because they are not submerged in the soil.
 Ruling out using metal posts, the best wood post would be a pressure-treated post.

 - No matter where you live in the US, there is at least 1 type of hydrangea that grows really well there.

 - They are a perfect flower to bring inside to remind you of your blooming garden long after the flowering season is over.

-- The hydrangea flower will naturally dry on the stalk, so you can cut bunches and bring indoors.
+- The hydrangea flower will naturally dry on the stalk, so you can cut bunches and bring indoors–but don’t put them in water, just allow them to set.
 To keep them from crumbling I do something my grandmother taught me: give them a spritz of aerosol hairspray for years of enjoyment.